kiali/kiali.github.io/index.md

 Log in to the Kiali-UI as `jdoe`/`password`.

-To achieve the best results you should have an example application like 'bookinfo' from the Istio examples deployed.
+To achieve the best results you should have an example application like 'bookinfo' from the Istio examples deployed (if you use the install script from [below](#install-istio) it is already installed).

 ### Detail view of a single service